2D computer graphics: Developmental animation

 With the resurgence of 2D animation, free and proprietary software packages have become widely available for amateurs and professional animators.
-The principal issue with 2D animation is labor requirements.
 With software like RETAS UbiArt Framework and Adobe After Effects, coloring and compositing can be done in less time.

 Various approaches have been developed to aid and speed up the process of digital 2D animation.
 For example, by generating vector artwork in a tool like Adobe Flash an artist may employ software-driven automatic coloring and in-betweening.

-Programs like Blender allow the user to do either 3D animation, 2D animation or combine both in its software allowing experimentation with multiple forms of animation.
+Programs like Blender or Adobe Substance allow the user to do either 3D animation, 2D animation or combine both in its software allowing experimentation with multiple forms of animation.